Jagadeesh131296/Competitiveness-in-Sport/README.md

 be the most competitive league using the competitive analysis measure.

 1.The file Competition.xlsx has the standard deviation, upset frequency and winning index calculations.

 2.The file competitiveness_runs_balls.xlsx has Competitiveness Measure and Competitiveness Analysis.

-3.The ipynb file Beautiful_soup.ipynb has the webscrap code used for collecting data.
+3.The ipynb file Beautiful_soup.py has the webscrap code used for collecting data.

 4.The ipynb file player_valuation.ipynb has the player performance and clustering codes.

 5.The ipynb file winning_index.ipynb has the winning index calculation code.